joligej/jmaths/README.md

 ## Testing

-The library includes a comprehensive test suite with over 530 test cases covering all major functionality:
+The library includes a comprehensive test suite with 510 test cases and 1,200 assertions covering all major functionality:

 ```bash
 cd build